jamescarr/nodejs-training/lesson2-basics/ecmascript5/readme.md

 In a previous example I used the Array method reduce with the promise that I'd cover it later and now I will.
 Ecmascript5 includes a handy new feature called Array Extras which are really just new methods added to Array to make it, well, cooler to work with.

 Let's start in with the forEach method.
-This takes a callback function that is called for each element of the array and accepts two arguments: the current element being iterated over and its index within the array.
+This takes a callback function that is called for each element of the array and accepts three arguments: the current element being iterated over, its index within the array, and the actual array being traversed.
 For an example:

 	[9,2,3,10].forEach(function(number, index){
 		console.log(number + " is in index " + index);
 	});

+A common programming operation is to create a collection of elments from an existing collection.
+An order system might take an array of order ids and return an array of Order objects for example.
+The map() function is a simple way to create a new array that is a transformation of an existing array and its callback takes the same arguments that forEach's callback does.
+To illustrate this lets take an array of numbers and generate an array of their squares:
+	var squares = [1,2,3,4,5].map(function(a){
+		return a * a;
+	});

+	console.log(squares);

+Another common operation is to combine the elements of an array into a single value.
+The reduce() method does this by taking a callback that gets exececuted for each element, left to right.
+It also takes an optional initialValue to start off with.
+Here's an example of flattening an array of arrays.

+	var flattened = [[1,2], [3,2], [5,1]].reduce(function(previous, current, index, array){
+		return previous.concat(current);
+	});

+Or summing a list of numbers, setting the initial value to 1
+	console.log([1,2,3].reduce(function(a,b){
+			return a + b;
+		}, 1);